David Grabosky, Board Chair

 McIntosh, Sawran & Cartaya, P.A.

 Reneé began as a masters level intern in the Covenant House Addiction Management Program.
-She was hired full time in September 2002.
 Renée has worked in a variety of clinical roles including Family Counseling Therapist, Residential Floor Therapist, Clinical Services Coordinator and Director of Special Services.
 She became a licensed clinical social worker in 2007.
-Reneé currently serves as the Associate Executive Director and has direct oversight of all program services, clinical services, training and grants administration.
-She also provides support to the Human Resources, Finance and Development departments.
+Formerly the Chief Operating Officer in Fort Lauderdale, Reneé currently serves as the Chief Executive Officer and has direct oversight of all program services, clinical services, training, grants administration, human resources, finance and development departments.

 Cathy Branch, Director of Grants & Administration

 Cathy has been at CHF since March 1985.
-She has a B.S. in Public Administration from University of D.C.
-In her role she oversees grants and contracts for the agency, as well as administrative services.
+She has a B.S. in Public Administration from the University of D.C.
+In her role, she oversees grants and contracts for the agency, as well as administrative services.
 Cathy lives in Coconut Creek and has three children and five grandchildren

 Nelson Bogren, Director of Training (Fort Lauderdale)

-Betsy Syprien, Director of Special Services (Fort Lauderdale)
+Betsy Syprien, Director of Support Services (Fort Lauderdale)

 Michael Stanislaus, Director of Residential Service (Fort Lauderdale)